Installment Sales Taxation

 Example: Calculating the Annual Gain on an Installment Sale

 You sell real estate for $200,000 on an installment basis for 5 years.
-Using the information provided in the table below, calculate your annual gain.
+Using the information provided in the table below, calculate your annual gain, not including interest.

 Given Facts